bharath200578/crm-web-cafe/strivo/README-NETLIFY.md

 1. Check the Netlify build logs
 2. Ensure your repository is properly connected
 3. Verify the build settings are correct
+4. Make sure the `out` directory is being generated locally

 Your app is now much simpler to deploy and maintain! 🎉